Obama campus sex assault rules rescinded

 The Obama administration took action after dozens of women said their sex assault cases had been mishandled.

-During his tenure, the Education Department's Office of Civil Rights investigated more than 300 such complaints.
+In one high-profile 2016 case at Stanford University in California, an athlete's six-month sentence, after he was convicted of sexually assaulting an unconscious student, was condemned as outrageously lenient.

-Mrs DeVos said earlier this month: "Through intimidation and coercion, the failed system has clearly pushed schools to overreach.
+But Mrs DeVos said earlier this month: "Through intimidation and coercion, the failed system has clearly pushed schools to overreach.

 "With the heavy hand of Washington tipping the balance of her scale, the sad reality is that Lady Justice is not blind on campuses today."

+"This is a blatant rollback from the strong and much-needed guidance that was in place," said Kim Churches, chief executive officer of the American Association of University Women.

+House of Representatives Democratic leader Nancy Pelosi denounced the change as a "shocking attack" on women.

-In July, Mrs DeVos's top civil rights deputy, Candice Jackson, provoked outrage when she told a reporter that 90% of campus rape investigations "fall into the category of 'we were both drunk'".
+In July, Mrs DeVos's top civil rights deputy, Candice Jackson, provoked fury when she told a reporter that 90% of campus rape investigations "fall into the category of 'we were both drunk'".

 She said the majority of such cases amounted to "'we broke up, and six months later I found myself under a Title IX investigation because she just decided that our last sleeping together was not quite right'".